mybb/docs.mybb.com/1.8/install/database-restore.md

 - /Database-Restore.html
 ---

 To restore a database to your forum, you will first need to know what database engine your forum is using in order to determine which instructions to follow.
-MyBB supports the following database types:
+MyBB supports the following database engines:

-* MySQL (In this demonstration, PhpMyAdmin will be used)
+* MySQL (In this demonstration, [PhpMyAdmin](https://www.phpmyadmin.net/) will be used)

-* SQLite (In this demonstration, PhpLiteAdmin will be used)
+* SQLite (In this demonstration, [PhpLiteAdmin](https://www.phpliteadmin.org/) will be used)

-* PostgreSQL (In this demonstration, PhpPgAdmin will be used)
+* PostgreSQL (In this demonstration, [PhpPgAdmin](http://phppgadmin.sourceforge.net) will be used)

 In the following instructions Linux CentOS 7 will be used, so commands may differ.